 CodeTwo Active Directory Photos will let you upload photographs to Active Directory and manage them easily using a light and super-intuitive user interface.
-This freeware application has been designed to make managing scores of users' images straightforward and ultra-fast.
+The photos can be visible in Outlook emails, contacts and GALs, as well as in SharePoint, Lync, and Skype for Business.
+CodeTwo Active Directory Photos has been designed to make managing scores of users' images straightforward and ultra-fast.
 Setting up thousands of Active Directory users' photographs is just a matter of cooking soft boiled eggs, which really makes this program stand out in the crowd.

 Instead of using Import-RecipientDataProperty cmdlet command to upload users' images to the Active Directory's thumbnailPhoto attribute, you can do it with a few clicks with CodeTwo Active Directory Photos without having any expertise in Exchange management.
 What is more, thanks to the program you can finally make bulk photo uploads and changes.

 Why would I need it to add photos to Active Directory?

 You may need to add photographs to Active Directory to show them in internal Outlook messages, display in Outlook's contacts and Global Address List (GAL), or to add them to internal or outbound email.
 Letting people see each other's faces while corresponding adds more human touch to the communication.
 Sometimes it seems to be the only way for some people to know who is who in their own company.
 What is more, adding users' images to external messages makes your mail look more professional and also lets your customers see who they are corresponding with.